 (BELOW Is >600 words….need to cut in to 500)

-I will bring to bear my expertise in network inference and in comparative genomics to the field of evolutionary systems biology.
-In an HHMI program, we will apply network inference approaches across both micro and macroevolutionary scales to identify how networks adapt and evolve relative to key agronomic traits.
-The data-rich reference and crop species (Arabidopsis and rice) will be used initially to develop and validate both cross-ecotype and cross-species network inference approaches, for the trait of N-use efficiency.
+We will apply network inference approaches across both micro and macroevolutionary scales to identify how networks adapt and evolve relative to key agronomic traits.
+Arabidopsis (as a reference species) and rice (as a crop species) will be the initial targets to develop and validate both cross-ecotype and cross-species network inference approaches for the trait of N-use efficiency.
 Our long-term goal is to expand cross-species network inference approaches across seed plant phylogeny for any trait of interest.

-This evolutionary systems biology program will initially integrate the following data and techniques: (i) (data) genome sequences, time-series RNA, short RNA, metabolomic, proteomic, and phenotypic trait data collected within each ecotype; (ii) (technique) construction of inferred regulatory networks independently within ecotypes based on time-series experiments and machine learning; (iii) (data/technique) orthology information between ecotypes and species leading to network inference comparisons to identify highly supported (conserved) edges and distinctive edges (unique to an ecotype or species), (iv) (technique) associate trait-to-gene or trait-to-edge predictions using machine learning approaches. (v) Validation testing will be conducted in rapid cell-based assay as well as in planta.
+This evolutionary systems biology program will initially integrate the following data and techniques: (i) (data) genome sequences, time-series RNA, short RNA, metabolomic, proteomic, and phenotypic trait data collected within each ecotype; (ii) (technique) construction of inferred regulatory networks independently within ecotypes based on time-series experiments and machine learning; (iii) (data/technique) orthology information between ecotypes and species leading to network inference comparisons to identify highly supported (conserved) edges and distinctive edges (unique to an ecotype or set of related ecotypes or a species), (iv) (technique) associate trait-to-gene or trait-to-edge predictions using machine learning approaches. (v) (validation) test in rapid cell-based assay as well as in planta.
 An approximate plan is as follows:

+[Gloria: this numbering is not consistent with the above, e.g. network inference should move from (i) to (ii).]

 (i) Network Inference and Trait Adaptation (independently for selected ecotypes).
 Phenotypic traits (e.g. N-responsive root characters and N15 labeled metabolites) will be used to phenocluster ecotypes according to distinct N-use strategies.
-Ecotypes with high variance of these traits will be subjected to fine-scale time-series N-treatments.
-Network inference techniques will be used to identify a first cut set of networks, one per ecotype, and machine learning will be conducted.
+Centroids of these clusters will be subjected to fine-scale time-series N-treatments.
+Network inference techniques will be used to identify a first cut set of networks, one per ecotype.
+[Gloria: network inference is a type of machine learning]

 (ii) Cross-Genome Network Inference to Find Common Edges (across species/ecotypes).
 Comparisons of networks across species and ecotypes will be used to enhance the support of a predicted network edge (g1, g2) in a network for ecotype E, if another ecotype E’ has an edge (g1’, g2’) where g1’ is orthologous to g1 and g2’ is orthologous to g2.